Almost 25 million people take a cruise every year, a demand led by the American market where expectations of service and facilities are high.

 Fitting it all in

 Unless you splurge out on a major suite, your cabin will be fairly small but most are a miracle of design where every inch is used.
-There is a surprising amount of closet and drawer space for snacking your thins and stowing away the empty luggage.
+There is a surprising amount of closet and drawer space for stacking your things and stowing away the empty luggage.

 Twin beds or a double are the norm, unless you have specifically booked a single cabin (even then you might end up in twin or double).
 As well as cupboards there is usually a desk or vanity unit.